hlandau/acmetool/_doc/SCHEMA.md

 ### Reconcile

+A certificate can be described as "satisfying" a target, or as being the Most Preferred Certificate for a target.
+These are distinct classifications, and neither implies the other.
+A certificate might be the Most Preferred Certificate for a target even though it does not satisfy it, because it is the "least worst option".
+A certificate might satisfy a target but not be the Most Preferred Certificate for it.

 The reconcile operation is the actual act of “building” the State Directory.
-Certificates are requested and obtained as necessary to satisfy the targets expressed.

-Always perform the Conform operation before performing this operation.
-If any certificates were requested, the Conform operation must be performed afterwards as well.
+  - Begin by performing the Conform operation.

-If there are any uncached certificates (certificate directories containing only an "url" file), cache them, waiting for them to become available if necessary.
+  - If there are any uncached certificates (certificate directories containing only an "url" file), cache them, waiting for them to become available if necessary.

-Update the symlinks in the "live" directory to point to the most preferred certificate for each hostname.
-If there is no certificate which satisfies a hostname, do not modify any existing link in the "live" directory for that hostname.

-In some cases there may be multiple satisfactory certificates which support a given hostname.
-In this case the "priority" field in each target description file, which defaults to zero, should be used to determine which certificate is preferred for a given hostname.
-Higher priority values are preferred.

-Use the set of targets to determine what certificates will be necessary, and determine what targets are unsatisfied by currently available certificates.

-A target is satisfied by a certificate if the hostnames required by the target are a subset of the hostnames for which the certificate is valid; if the certificate is neither expired nor near expiry; and if the private key for the certificate is available within the State Directory.

-The meaning of “near expiry” is implementation-dependent.
-The RECOMMENDED definition of “near expiry” is any certificate expiring in less than 30 days or 33% of the validity period, whichever is lower.

-If there are unsatisfied targets, for each unsatisfied target:
+  - For each target, satisfy that target.

+    To satisfy a target:

+    - If there exists a certificate satisfying the target, the target is satisfied.
+Done.

+    - Otherwise, request a certificate with the hostnames listed under the "request" section of the target.
+If a certificate cannot be obtained, fail.
+Satisfy the target again.

+      When making certificate requests, use the provider/account information specified in the "request" section.

+    To request a certificate:

     - Obtain any necessary authorizations, using the authorization information stored for the account to be used in the State Directory to determine which authorizations definitely do not need to be acquired.

-  - Having successfully acquired all authorizations, form an appropriate CSR containing the requested SANs and request a certificate.
+    - Having successfully acquired all necessary authorizations, form an appropriate CSR containing the SANs specified in the "request" section of the applicable target and request a certificate.
 Write the certificate URL to the State Directory.

+- Update the "live" directory as follows:

+    - For each (hostname, target) pair in the Hostname-Target Mapping, create a symlink for the hostname pointing to the Most Preferred Certificate for the target, if one exists.

-If any certificates were requested, perform the Reconcile operation again.
+- If any certificates were requested while satisfying targets, perform the Reconcile operation again; stop.

+- Optionally perform cleanup operations:

+    - Delete the certificate directories for any cullable certificates.

+    - Delete (optionally, securely erase) the key directories for any cullable private keys.

+This operation is idempotent.

+**Satisfying targets.** A certifigate satisfies a target if:

+  - the private key for the certificate is available in the State Directory, and
+  - the certificate is not known to be revoked, and
+  - all stipulations listed in the "satisfy" section of the target are met:

+      - the "names" stipulation is met if the dNSName SANs in a given certificate are a superset of the names specified.

+    and
+  - the certificate is not self-signed, and
+  - the current time lies between the Not Before and Not After times, and
+  - the certificate is not near expiry.

+**Near expiry.** A certificate is near expiry if the difference between the current time and the "Not After" time is less than some implementation-specific threshold.
+The RECOMMENDED threshold is 30 days or 33% of the validity period, whichever is lower.

+**Most Preferred Certificate.** The Most Preferred Certificate for a given target is determined as follows:

+  - Certificates which satisfy the target are preferred over certificates that do not satisfy the target.

+  - For two certficates neither of which satisfies the target, one is preferred over the other if the first criterion in the list of the criteria for satisfying a target which it does not satisfy is later in the list of criteria than for the other.

+    For example, a revoked certificate for which a private key is available is preferred over a certificate for which no private key is available.
+A self-signed certificate with the right names is preferred over a self or CA-signed certificate with the wrong names.
+A self-signed certificate is preferred over a revoked certificate.
+(A revoked certificate may not be exemptible by a user; thus even a self-signed certificate is preferable to a certificate known to be revoked.)

+  - Certificates with later "Not After" times are preferred.

+**Cullability.** A certificate is cullable if:

+  - it is expired, and
+  - after reconcilation, it is unreferenced by any "live" symlink.

+A private key is cullable if:

+  - it does not relate to any known certificate, and
+  - it was not recently created or imported.
+The definition of "recently" is implementation-specific.

 Identifiers
 -----------